natcap/invest.users-guide/source/coastal_protection.rst

 At the very minimum, two people are necessary to conduct a survey, but three are preferable.
 Team members should separate themselves into a **"seaward surveyor"**, a **"landward surveyor"**, a **"geotechnical engineer"** and a **"data recorder"**.
 The "seaward surveyor" is responsible for holding the seaward board and ensuring that the rope is level between the two boards (by sliding the loop up or down) when fully extended.
 The "landward surveyor" is responsible for holding the landward board, sighting over the seaward board to the horizon, and shouting out the measurement (cm down from the top of the landward board) to the "data recorder".
 The "geotechnical engineer" is responsible for moving with the "seaward surveyor" to collect a sand sample, and identify it using the hand lens on the basis of its size comparison to the sand gage chart.
 The "data recorder" should keep organized notes of each measurement including **horizontal distance (x), measurement of change in elevation (a), cumulative change in elevation of all measurements, and sand size at each location**.

 Starting at the landward extent of the survey region (baseline), cross-shore data points of elevation and sand size are collected at the sampling interval determined by the length of the rope (distance between the two boards at full extension).
 Collect at least 5 cross shore data points.
 Collect more than 5 cross shore data points if the beach is wide.
-If the beach is sloping downward toward the sea, the observer sights across the top of the seaward board to the level of the horizon, and determines the distance **(A1)** from the top of the landward board to the sightline in Figure 2 (or distance **(a)** in Figure 1).
+If the beach is sloping downward toward the sea, the observer sights across the top of the seaward board to the level of the horizon, and determines the distance **(A1)** from the top of the landward board to the sightline in the following figure (or distance **(a)** in Figure 1).

 .. figure 30